But there’s one moment that can threaten to derail the whole process.

 Some suppliers are now quoting sums running into thousands of pounds a year for customers to keep access to their old data through an RTU licence.

-It is not unknown for suppliers to make more money from RTU licences than they did from the original software.
+It is not uncommon for suppliers to make more money from RTU licences than they did from the original software.

 Some customers will accept this expense as an unwelcome cost of changing systems.
 Others might be persuaded to abandon the switching process.